 An organization must register with the Center for Student Involvement to become a Registered Student Organization at UC San Diego.
-Prospective and current Registered Student Organizations must complete the registration process as established by the Center for Student Involvement and include a copy of their constitutions and all other documents required by the Center for Student Involvement.
-The registration process can be found at https://students.ucsd.edu/student-life/involvement/organizations/register.html and may be updated from time to time by the Center for Student Involvement.
+Prospective and current Registered Student Organizations must complete the registration process as established by the Center for Student Involvement and include a copy of https://students.ucsd.edu/student-life/involvement/organizations/register.html and may be updated from time to time by the Center for Student Involvement.
 If any information submitted by a Registered Student Organization to the Center for Student Involvement as part of the registration process changes after the information has been submitted, the Registered Student Organization must update that information in the Student Organization Registration System within 15 business days of the date that the change occurred.